-On April 20, 2016, the consultants conducted three separate preliminary meetings with City staff, the applicant (and advisors), and members of the Village of Woodbridge Ratepayers Association ("VWRA").
-Following these meetings, the consultants prepared a Technical Memorandum which recommended potential mitigation measures through design revisions to the proposed development.
+In April 2016, staff retained MTBA Associates Inc. and Letourneau Heritage Consulting Inc. to undertake the heritage review of the proposed development.
+After three separate preliminary meetings with City staff, the applicant (and advisors), and members of the Village of Woodbridge Ratepayers Association ("VWRA"), the consultants prepared a Technical Memorandum detailing their findings.
+In particular, the consultants noted that: